daniel-duhnev/ULS-model-container/README.md

 ## Overview

 This repository contains the code to build a GrandChallenge algorithm usign the [nnUnetv2](https://github.com/MIC-DKFZ/nnUNet/tree/master) framework.
 It is based on the [oncology-ULS-fast-for-challenge](https://github.com/DIAGNijmegen/oncology-ULS-fast-for-challenge/tree/main) repository with additional custom trainers which explore different data augmentation strategies.
+All models have been trained using [nnUNet v2.6.0](https://github.com/MIC-DKFZ/nnUNet/releases/tag/v2.6.0) and Python 3.10.12.

 ## The Data